 Housing Program Referrals through HMIS

-Traditionally, in Santa Cruz County, individuals and families experiencing homelessness were able to acess housing assistance based on first-come first-served, wait lists, individual advocacy, and sometimes the plain luck of being in the right place at the right time.
+Traditionally, in Santa Cruz County, individuals and families experiencing homelessness were able to access housing assistance based on first-come first-served, wait lists, individual advocacy, and sometimes the plain luck of being in the right place at the right time.
 Utilizing a prioritization assessment tool, Smart Path will prioritize referrals to subsidized housing programs based on medical and social vulnerability.

 Information gathered during the assessment process is entered into a shared Homeless Management Information System (HMIS) that has been custom designed for Santa Cruz County.
 Data is protected and shared only with permission from the participant.
 Assessments can be completed directly in HMIS using a smart phone, tablet, or computer.
 Referrals to housing programs are made based on the program type, program eligibility criteria, and the participant’s vulnerability score.